maltreanungkur/Demo/content/blog/Blog1/_index.md

 fg = \\sum\\limits_{i=1}^{n+1} c_i x^{p_i}  \quad \text{for }c_i \text{ in } \mathbb{Z}
 \\]

-I hope the problem statement is clear!
+I hope that the problem statement is clear!
 Please give it a honest try, and once you are done, the solution is all yours!

 ---